awesome-github-repo/social-app-backend/README.md

 And edit `appId` and `masterKey` you can set whatever you want.
 But you have to keep your masterKey secret.
 If anyone has your masterkey they can delete all data in database or even upload some junk data. or steal existing data.

 Now you will need 2 things to connect android app to this server. appId and serverAdress. appId is what you set previous step.
 Server adress is server ip.
 By default parse server listen port 1337 and listen on parse endpoint.
 So you server adress should be like this `http://IP_ADRESS:1337/parse` unless you changed this setings.

+Now we have to do 2 things.
+Firebase admin key and redis server.
+Firebase admin key is used for push notifications.
+Go to firebase console.
+Create new project.
+Go to project setting.
+Go to service accounts.
+Create a new admin sdk for nodejs.
+Rename that file to ,`serviceAccountKey.json` And copy that file to your cloud folder alongside with main.js in social-app-backend folder.

 There is only one step left.
 Which is setting up a redis server.
 I wont teach that here.
 Its not mandatory for apps functionality.
 Its only used for instant messaging.
 So ıf you want instant messaging feature, You should run a redis server.
 And paste connection uri to necessary places.
 If you dont, simply delete LiveQuery options from index.js.
 If you wanna install redis, you can use this tutorial https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-redis-on-ubuntu-20-04